Lance Barnard: Political career

-Whitlam Government
+Whitlam government

 When the ALP won the 1972 federal election Barnard became deputy prime minister.
 For the first two weeks of Whitlam's government, before the full electoral result was known, Whitlam and Barnard formed a two-man ministry, known as a duumvirate, to govern until a full ministry could be announced.
 Barnard held 14 portfolios including Defence and Immigration.
 Following the announcement of a complete ministry, Barnard served as Minister for Defence.
 He personally ensured the recommendations of the Jess Committee and new Defense Force Retirements Benefits Scheme was implemented in 1972.

 Following the 1974 federal election, Barnard was challenged for Labor's deputy leadership by Jim Cairns.
 He was defeated by 54 votes to 42.
 Contemporary sources reporting that he was receiving "fairly active" support from Whitlam, and that Whitlam was "actively canvassing" for him.
 However, it was later reported that he had received "only token support" from the prime minister.

 Later years

 In June 1975, Whitlam announced that Barnard would leave politics to become Australia's resident ambassador to Sweden, with accreditation also to Finland and Norway.
 He presented his credentials to King Carl XVI Gustaf on 10 September.
 Bass was resoundingly lost to the Liberals at the ensuing by-election, in which Labor lost 17 per cent of its primary vote.
 This shock result was seen by many as the beginning of the end for the Whitlam government, which was dismissed five months later.

 Barnard returned to Launceston after completing his term as ambassador in 1978.
-In May 1981 he was nominated by the Fraser Government as director of the Office of Australian War Graves.
+The following year he won ALP preselection to recontest his old seat of Bass, but withdrew four months later for health reasons.
+In May 1981 he was nominated by the Fraser government as director of the Office of Australian War Graves.
 He retired in 1983.

-Barnard died on 6 August 1997 at the age of 78.
+Barnard died in Melbourne on 6 August 1997 at the age of 78, following vascular surgery.
 In response Gough Whitlam stated that "My partnership with Lance Barnard was the most satisfying and significant of my political life.
 I have lost my oldest and best mate".

 Personal life

 Barnard married Doris Burston on 6 March 1943.
 They had two daughters together, Patricia and Suzanne.
+He was widowed in September 1960.

-He remarried on 11 September 1962 to Jill Cant, the daughter of Senator Harry Cant of Western Australia.
+Barnard married a second time on 11 September 1962 to Jill Cant, the daughter of Senator Harry Cant of Western Australia.
 They had a son together, Nicholas, and also adopted two Vietnamese orphan girls, Amanda and Jacqueline; Amanda died as an infant.